Advocates usually work with you on a short term basis (for a particular issue or problem) and will stop working with you once the issue is resolved.

 You can contact one of these providers at any time to start receiving advocacy support for disputes or complaints.
 This service is funded by icare lifetime care and there is no cost to participants or family members.

-Alternatively, you can ask your case manager or someone at lifetime care (such as your coordinator or a member of our Assessment Review team who help resolve disputes and complaints) to touch base with a support and advocacy provider who’ll contact you about the support you need.
+Alternatively, you can ask your case manager or someone at Lifetime Care (such as your coordinator or a member of our Scheme Integration and Resolution team who help resolve disputes and complaints) to touch base with a support and advocacy provider who’ll contact you about the support you need.